DOWNLOAD A PDF OF UA 61/22 UPDATE 1 BELOW

-Wet’suwet’en land defenders in Canada are at risk of serious human rights violations and could be arrested on their territory by Canadian Police.
-Hereditary chiefs oppose a liquified natural gas pipeline and have not given their consent to the project.
-Wet’suwet’en and other land defenders have already faced three raids by heavily armed police since 2019, and 15 people are currently facing criminal contempt charges for defying a court injunction that authorizes the police to remove people occupying permitted work sites.
+Wet’suwet’en land defenders in Canada are at risk of serious human rights violations as the construction of a pipeline is slated to begin in late August 2022.
+Hereditary chiefs oppose the liquified natural gas pipeline and have not given their consent to the project.
+Wet’suwet’en and other land defenders have already faced three raids by heavily armed police, and 19 people are currently facing criminal contempt charges for defying a court injunction that authorizes the police to remove people occupying permitted work sites.
 Wet’suwet’en Nation members report daily visits, harassment and intimidation by Canadian police officers and the company’s private security service.

-According to Wet’suwet’en leaders, drilling under the under the Wedzin Kwa (Morice River) is imminent.
 This is one of the last remaining clean sources of drinking water and salmon spawning grounds in the territory.
-Peaceful protestors and land defenders have occupied the drill pad site since September 2021.
+Peaceful protestors and land defenders occupied the drill pad site in September 2021.
 British Columbia’s Minister of Public Safety authorized militarized police forces to arrest and forcibly remove land defenders from the territory in order to enforce an injunction obtained by the company.
+I am extremely worried that further arrests in 2022 will put Wet’suwet’en land defenders at risk of serious human rights violations.

 In May, the United Nations’ Committee on the Elimination of Racial Discrimination (CERD) issued a third letter to Canada noting its concern over the escalating use of force, surveillance, and criminalization of land defenders and peaceful protestors by the RCMP, the RCMP’s Community-Industry Response Group (CIRG) and private security firms.

-Write to the Minister of Public Safety urging him to:
+Write to the Minister of Public safety urging him, as a matter of urgency, to:

-- Immediately withdraw RCMP and associated security and policing forces from Wet’suwet’en territory and investigate all allegations of harassment, intimidation and forced evictions.
+- to immediately withdraw RCMP and associated security and policing forces from Wet’suwet’en territory and investigate all allegations of harassment, intimidation and forced eviction

 The Honourable Marco Mendicino, P.C., M.P.